Andrettin/Wyrmsun/readme.txt

 * Quests
 - Added The Battle of Magetobria quest.
+- Added The Home of the Boii quest.

 * Units
 - The Germanic Skutan now has gray-haired and blond variations for its unit graphics (by b_o).